iamed2/pica/README.md

 Installation
 ------------

-Painterm requires Python 3.5.
+Pica requires Python 3.5.
 If you already have that, installation is as:
 ```sh
 pip3 install pica
 ```